anastasiaarsky/email-spam-classification/README.md

 To collect and **preprocess the data**, run:
 Terminal: ```python src/data/make_dataset.py```
 The preprocessed data will be saved in as a zipped CSV file, located at data/processed_data.zip.
+The raw data will also be saved in data/raw_data.zip.

 To train the **Random Forest** model (with **TF-IDF** feature extraction):
 Terminal: ```python -m src.models.rf_model --train```
+This will perform TF-IDF feature extraction on the training and validation sets and use the training set to train the model.
-The saved model can be found at models/random_forest_model.joblib.
-Additionally, evaluation metrics and a confusion matrix will be printed for the validation set.
+The model will be saved in models/random_forest_model.joblib.
+Evaluation metrics and a confusion matrix will be printed for the validation set.

 To predict once the **Random Forest** model has been trained and saved, run:
 Terminal: ```python -m src.models.rf_model```
-This will perform TF-IDF feature extraction on the testing set and use the saved trained RF model for predictions.
+This will perform TF-IDF feature extraction on the testing set and use the trained RF model that was previously saved for predictions.
 Evaluation metrics and a confusion matrix will be printed for the testing set.

 To train the **CNN** model (using **FastText** pretrained word embeddings), run:
 Terminal: ```python -m src.models.cnn_model --train```
-The saved model can be found at models/cnn_model.h5.
-To later load and reuse the trained model without having to retrain it, import the keras library and use the keras.models.load_model method.
-Additionally, evaluation metrics and a confusion matrix will be printed for the validation set.
+This will first vectorize the training and validation sets and use them to create an embedding layer for the CNN.
+Then the CNN will be trained and saved at models/cnn_model.h5.

 To predict using the trained **CNN** model, run:
 Terminal: ```python -m src.models.cnn_model```
-This will utilize FastText word embeddings on the testing set and use the saved trained CNN model for predictions.
+This will vectorize the testing set and use the saved trained CNN model for predictions.
 Evaluation metrics and a confusion matrix will be printed for the testing set.